On geometrically finite degenerations I: boundaries of main hyperbolic components: Introduction

 \subsection{Comparisons with Kleinian groups}

-We now discuss some similarities and differences between the theory in rational maps and Kleinian groups. \begin{itemize} \item {\em Dimension one Vs higher dimension:} The Bers slice for a once punctured torus group has complex dimension one.
+We now discuss some similarities and differences between the theory in rational maps and Kleinian groups. \begin{itemize} \item {\em Dimension one vs higher dimension:} The Bers slice for a once punctured torus group has complex dimension one.
 It is known \cite{Minsky99} that the boundary is a Jordan curve, and hence locally connected.
-In higher dimensions, it is known that the boundary of deformation spaces can be non-locally connected \cite{Bromberg11}.
+When the deformation space has complex dimension $\geq 2$, it is known that the boundary of deformation spaces can be non-locally connected \cite{Bromberg11}.
 For rational maps, $\partial \PH_2$ is a Jordan curve.
-Many other hyperbolic components in $1$ dimensional slice are also proved to be Jordan disks \cite{Roesch07, Wang17}.
+Many other hyperbolic components in one-dimensional slice are also proved to be Jordan disks \cite{Roesch07, Wang17}.
 For $d\geq3$, it is conjectured that $\partial \PH_d$ is not locally connected \cite{Milnor14}.

 \item {\em Geometric convergence:} A geometrically finite group $G$ on the Bers boundary can be constructed by pinching a system of disjoint simple closed curves.
 The pinching deformations $G_n$ converge both algebraically and geometrically to $G$.
 In particular, the limit sets converge in Hausdorff topology to the limit set of $G$.
 This is in contrast with rational maps.
-For most (in some suitable sense) iterated-simplicial pointed Hubbard trees, the convergence to any of the corresponding polynomial $\hat P \in \partial \PH_d$ is \textbf{never} {\em geometric}: the Julia sets do not converge in Hausdorff topology to $J(\hat P)$ (see Figure \ref{fig:HD}).
+For most (in some suitable sense) iterated-simplicial pointed Hubbard trees, the convergence to any of the corresponding polynomial $\hat P \in \partial \PH_d$ is \textbf{never} {\em geometric}: the Julia sets do not converge in Hausdorff topology to $J(\hat P)$ for any $P_n \to \hat P$ (see Figure \ref{fig:HD}).
 See \cite{McM99, McM00, CT18} for related discussions.

-\item {\em Self-bump:} Self-bumps on the Bers boundary are first constructed by McMullen using projective structures \cite{McM98}.
-It was generalized to other deformations spaces in \cite{HB01}.
-The self-bumps on $\partial \PH_d$ are direct analogs in rational map settings.
-We use the signs of the imaginary part of the multipliers to distinguish difference accesses (see \S \ref{sec:sb}), which are the analogs of the traces of the holonomy representations for Kleinian groups.
+\item {\em Self-bump:} Self-bumps on the Bers boundary were first constructed by McMullen using projective structures \cite{McM98}.
+This was generalized to other deformation spaces in \cite{HB01}.
+The self-bumps on $\partial \PH_d$ are direct analogues in the setting of rational maps.
+We use the sign of the imaginary part of the multipliers to distinguish difference accesses (see \S \ref{sec:sb}), which are the analogues of the traces of the holonomy representations for Kleinian groups.
 Our method does not provide any self-bumps in degree $3$. \end{itemize}